Russia-NATO tensions: What do they mean for the economic outlook?

 Global Macro: Europe would be hurt the most by an escalation of tensions – In our Energy Monitor last week, we described how Russia-NATO tensions over Ukraine could trigger further turbulence in already tense and volatile energy markets.

-Our take is that the most likely scenario (with 75% probability) is for a continuation of current elevated prices, but that further dramatic price spikes or disruptions to physical supplies – triggered for instance by a complete halt in Russian gas exports to Europe – have a very low probability.
+(with 75% probability) is for a continuation of current elevated prices, but that further dramatic price spikes or disruptions to physical supplies – triggered for instance by a complete halt in Russian gas exports to Europe – have a very low probability.
 Despite the low probability, we think it is worthwhile to think through some of the macro implications, should one of these more negative scenarios materialise.

 In the below, we focus on the implications of energy price shock and supply disruption scenarios, which we judge collectively have a 10% probability.
 In big picture terms, the primary impact would be on Europe, with some advanced Asian economies likely also being impacted by price spill-overs.
 The US is relatively insulated from the effects, with only a modest boost to already-high inflation and a small hit to growth from spillovers, though the impact would be bigger in the most negative scenario (<5% probability) where oil prices also surge.